wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image103](./images/media/image103.png)

-3. Take a look at the logs and you can see that the feature is not available yet.
+3. Look at the logs and you can see that the feature is not available yet.

     ![image104](./images/media/image104.png)

     This is due to the fact that the Liberty server package generated by the developer only includes the required features (features that have been defined in the server configuration file).
-You will use the Liberty **featureUtility tool** to install the missing feature.
-The feature could be downloaded from a local repository if configured, in this case you will download it from a central maven repository.
+You use the Liberty **featureUtility tool** to install the missing feature.
+The feature could be downloaded from a local repository if configured, in this case you download it from a central maven repository.

 4. In the terminal window, stop the Liberty instance by pressing **CTRL+C**.